 One of the perovskite-based devices attracting the attention of scientists and energy companies is the perovskite solar cells.
 Recent researches demonstrate that perovskite solar cells have shown a significant increase in power conversion efficiencies (the percentage of sunlight converted to electricity) from 3.8% in 2009 to 22.1% in 2016 and to 28% in 2018 .
 If the efficiency can be increased, even more, the perovskite solar cells can potentially become a cheaper and more flexible source of solar energy.

-The researchers and electronic designers are looking for ways to improve the performance of the perovskite materials.
-Quite a few challenges in production and quality of perovskite solar cells separate them from being widely commercialized.
+Researchers and electronic designers are looking for ways to improve the performance of perovskite materials.
+Quite a few challenges in the production and quality of perovskite solar cells separate them from being widely commercialized.
 For example, perovskite solar cells still can’t demonstrate the same stability as silicon, which is a common material used for solar panels production .

 A great tool to understand phase segregation is cathodoluminescence (CL) imaging.
-Using the hyperspectral imaging, it was possible to visualize the changes in the emission spectrum and conclude that that the grain boundaries are richer in iodide than the grain interiors, leading to brighter emission and a redshifted emission spectrum (read the full application note on phase
+Using hyperspectral imaging, it was possible to visualize the changes in the emission spectrum and conclude that the grain boundaries are richer in iodine than the grain interiors, leading to brighter emission and a redshifted emission spectrum.
+Read the full application note on phase segregation in inorganic CsPbIBr2.

 Being able to visualize this phenomenon at these small length scales is critical for understanding perovskite materials.
 This knowledge can be used to harness positive effects to improve device performance.